Free Tool · Updated 2026

 When you run a business as an LLC or sole proprietor, the IRS treats your entire profit as earned income.
 That means you pay 15.3% self-employment tax (Social Security + Medicare) on every dollar — before income tax even applies.

 An S-Corp election changes that.
 Instead of paying 15.3% on everything, you split your income into two buckets: a salary (which is subject to payroll taxes) and distributions (which are not).
-The result?
-You only pay that 15.3% on a portion of your income — and the rest passes through tax-free of self-employment tax.
+The result: you only pay that 15.3% on a portion of your income, and the rest passes through free of self-employment tax.

 What Is a "Reasonable Salary"?

 The IRS requires that S-Corp owners who work in their business pay themselves a salary comparable to what an unrelated employee would earn doing the same job.
-You can't pay yourself $1 and take everything as a distribution — that's an audit red flag.
+You cannot pay yourself $1 and take everything as a distribution — that is an audit red flag the IRS actively looks for.

 Reasonable compensation is determined by your industry, your role, your hours worked, and local market rates.
-The IRS uses Bureau of Labor Statistics (BLS) wage data as a benchmark — which is exactly what this calculator uses.
+The IRS uses Bureau of Labor Statistics (BLS) wage data as a benchmark, which is exactly what this calculator uses.
+A software developer working 40 hours a week warrants a much higher salary than a part-time retail consultant — and the calculator adjusts for that automatically.

 Most tax professionals recommend the S-Corp election when your net business profit consistently exceeds $75,000–$80,000 per year.
-Below that, the added compliance costs (running payroll, filing a separate corporate tax return) tend to eat up the savings.
-Above $80K, the math almost always works strongly in your favor.
+Below that, the compliance costs — running payroll and filing a separate corporate tax return — tend to eat up the savings.
+Above $80K, the math almost always works strongly in your favor, and the advantage compounds as income grows.

 How Do You Elect S-Corp Status?

 If you already have an LLC, you file IRS Form 2553 to elect S-Corp tax treatment.
 This does not change your legal structure — your business stays an LLC with all the same liability protections.
+It only changes how the IRS taxes your income.
 For the election to apply to the current tax year, the form must generally be filed by March 15.
-A late election is sometimes possible, but requires IRS approval.
+A late election is sometimes possible but requires IRS approval and a reasonable cause explanation.

 What Are the Compliance Costs?

-Running an S-Corp requires a bit more paperwork than a plain LLC.
-You'll need to run a formal payroll (typically $500–$1,200/year through services like Gusto or ADP Run), and your accountant will file a separate corporate tax return (Form 1120-S), typically costing $500–$1,500 more than a standard Schedule C. This calculator uses a conservative $1,800/year as an estimate for these combined costs.
+Running an S-Corp requires a bit more infrastructure than a plain LLC.
+The two main costs are payroll and tax filing.
+You will need to run a formal payroll at least quarterly — services like Gusto, ADP Run, or Wave Payroll typically cost $500–$1,200 per year for a single-employee setup.
+Your accountant will also file a separate corporate tax return (Form 1120-S), which usually adds $500–$1,500 above a standard Schedule C filing.
+This calculator uses a conservative $1,800/year combined estimate for both.

 Industry Salary Benchmarks Used in This Calculator